pluralitybook/plurality/contents/english/0-0-endorsements.md

 <br></br>

 > (P)opulists globally use technology to divide nations...*Plurality* invites a new journey where we can indeed use technology to reclaim that space in world of canceling to become more connected, and bring back our sense of humanity, UBUNTU as we say in Africa. <br></br>
-— [Mmuse Maimane](https://en.wikipedia.org/wiki/Mmusi_Maimane), South African Presidential candidate, former Leader of the Opposition, Founder of [Build One South Africa](https://www.bosa.co.za/), and pastor and elder of the [Liberty Church](https://www.lty.church/)
+— [Mmusi Maimane](https://en.wikipedia.org/wiki/Mmusi_Maimane), South African Presidential candidate, former Leader of the Opposition, Founder of [Build One South Africa](https://www.bosa.co.za/), and pastor and elder of the [Liberty Church](https://www.lty.church/)

 <br></br>